 The downtown core of the City of Vancouver is located on a peninsula.
-To the north is Stanley Park, to the west is English Bay, to the south is False Creek and to the east is Yaletown and Vancouver’s Downtown Eastside.
+To the north is Stanley Park, to the west is English Bay.
+To the south is False Creek and to the east are Yaletown and Vancouver’s Downtown Eastside.
 Districts within the peninsula include Coal Harbour, Gastown, Yaletown, the West End and the city’s main financial district.

 Vancouver’s West End is primarily the area of the city that’s south of Georgia Street and west of Burrard.
 Other prominent roadways within the neighbourhood include Denman Street, Alberni Street and the northwestern ends of both Robson and Davie.
-It’s a district full of high-density high-rises, condos, apartments, shopping opportunities and streets lined with trees.
+It’s a district full of high-rises, condos, apartments, shopping opportunities and tree-lined streets.